 Chances are that you will likely have many jobs throughout your career.
 According to the latest Bureau of Labor Statistics study, people have an average of 12 jobs over the course of their lives.
 Whether you’re in your first role or your fifth, adjusting to a new company has its challenges.
 While it may become an easier transition the more times you go through it, here are some areas everyone should focus on to keep their finances on track when switching jobs.

 Understand Company Benefits

 You may have many questions as you prepare for your first day of a new job.
 Will you fit in?
 Will you work well with your boss and co-workers?
 Will you find the work fulfilling?

 Though these are important things to consider, you should also focus on adjusting your finances.
 The first place to start is to review the benefits your new company has to offer.
 These benefits typically include:

-– In concert with your health insurance, an HSA allows you to deposit money on a tax-deferred basis.
+3. A health savings account (HSA).
+In concert with your health insurance, an HSA allows you to deposit money on a tax-deferred basis.
 If used for qualified medical expenses, these funds remain tax-free.
-More on HSAs can be found here
+More on HSAs can be found here.

 Other Financially Savvy Steps You Can Take:

-—We spend so much time working that it is important to find work that is fulfilling to you.
-While gaining financial security from your job is important, finding purpose and meaning in your role matters too.
-Read this insightful article
+4. The Big Picture.
+We spend so much time working that it is important to find work that is fulfilling to you.
+While gaining financial security from your job is important, finding purpose and meaning in your role matters, too.
+Read this insightful article for more.

 Considering each of the above points is a great start to adjusting your finances each time you begin a new role.
 For more financial support throughout your career, consult with a CFP® professional.